 - builds on existing policies, programmes and evidence-based practice; and

 - includes an integrated programme of robust evaluation, informed by experts, to drive improvement and strengthen the evidence of impact and what works.

 3. Establish an entitlement for teachers which ensures that at least half of their professional learning is subject-specific in a way that:

 - reinforces the importance of subject knowledge for teaching and its continued improvement;

 - ensures senior leaders in all schools allocate time for teachers to engage in subject-specific CPD to drive improvements in subject teaching;

 - contributes to a teachers’ entitlement of at least 35 hours of CPD per year; and

 - spurs a sector-wide culture change that improves the perception of the value and importance of subject-specific professional learning.

 * We are using the term ‘subject knowledge for teaching’ as a description of knowledge that is broader than simply content knowledge; it includes: substantive (content) knowledge, disciplinary knowledge and pedagogic content knowledge (PCK).

 The IOP is planning activity during 2021 to discuss the report’s recommendations and their implementation.
-To receive further details of this event once confirmed, and other updates on our work in this area, please contact [email protected].
+To receive further details and other updates on our work in this area, please contact [email protected].